sapcc/vcsa-exporter/README.md

 # vcsa-exporter

 This is an exporter using [vCenter Server Appliance (Management) API](https://code.vmware.com/apis/60/vcenter-server-appliance-management) via REST.
-So far, it there is just one collector for `vmon/service`.
-Idea is, to have different collectors for the different REST paths, since their output is very different.
+So far, there is just one collector for `vmon/service`.
+Idea is, to have different collectors for the different REST paths, since their output is very different (and therefore the parsing).

 ## Running the exporter